mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 Formal verification is increasingly being pursued in the development of FPGAs and ASICs as part of a comprehensive design verification methodology.
 The foundations for the formal verification of digital circuits extend back to traditional Boolean algebra and set theory in discrete mathematics.
 Building on these foundations, digital circuit verification can be represented as a Boolean satisfiability ("SAT") problem.
-#TODO("Describe SAT in more detail")
-Via the Cook-Levin theorem, as proved by Karp @Karp1972, we know that SAT is an NP-complete problem (i.e. there is likely no polynomial time solution).
+The SAT problem asks us to prove whether or not there is a consistent assignment of input variables to a circuit to make the circuit evaluate to _true_.
+This forms the basic primitive, the underlying problem to solve, for nearly all circuit formal verification tasks; including both formal property verification and equivalence checking.
+Despite SAT's usefulness, Karp @Karp1972 proved via the Cook-Levin theorem that it is an NP-complete problem (i.e. there is likely no polynomial time solution).
 Despite this, there exist a number of fast-enough SAT solvers @Sorensson2005 @Audemard2018, that make the verification of Boolean circuits using SAT a tractable problem.

 However, on large and complex designs, using SAT solvers directly on multi-bit buses can be slow.
 Instead, Satisfiability Modulo Theories (SMT) solvers can be used instead.
 SMT is a generalisation of SAT that